Let’s be honest.

 In the popular blogosphere, visual is the new normal.

-If your content doesn’t look great, your writing won’t even get a chance to impress.
+If your content doesn’t look great, your writing won’t even get a chance to impress, nor make money out of it.

 But if your design skills are minimal (and your spare time is limited), it doesn’t mean you have to roll over and surrender to your more creatively inclined peers.